Depeace/ComponentPractice/README.md

-Clone then run npm install in root directory
+Clone then run 'npm install' in root directory